Tice, Flowers lead No. 21 USF to 43-7 rout of Temple (Sep 21, 2017) | FOX Sports

 Both teams finished 7-1 in league play, with the Owls representing the Eastern Division in the AAC championship game for the second straight year under former coach Matt Rhule, who left for Baylor in December.

-Strong inherited a team that won a school-record 11 games and has the Bulls off to their first 4-0 start since 2011.
+Strong inherited a team that won a school-record 11 games and has the Bulls off to their best start since 2011.

 THE TAKEAWAY